AntonioIDeTIC/ServoMotor-calibration/README.md

 This project is released under the MIT 2.0 license.

 ## 📧 Contact
-If you have any question, please email antoniogalvanhernandez1998@gmail.com.
+If you have any questions, please email antoniogalvanhernandez1998@gmail.com.

 [Arduino]: https://es.aliexpress.com/item/1005003363526075.html?spm=a2g0o.order_list.0.0.7026194d5T4FYp&gatewayAdapt=glo2esp